nonfan/nonfan/README.md

-### Hey there, I'm Mo Fan 👋
+### Hey there, I'm MoFan 👋

-I don't know what I can do.
-I've been wasting my time and I think it's time for a change.

-🌱 I’m currently learning JavaScript and TypeScript.
+Keep learning, keep trying, and look for opportunities.
 <!--
 **agoodbook/agoodbook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.